WPManageNinja/wpsocialninja-docs/guide/getting-started/getting-started-with-wp-social-ninja.md

 This feature allows you to automatically pull reviews from over platforms and display them on your site.

- * **Fetch from Multiple Platforms:** Connect Google Business Profile, Facebook, Yelp, Airbnb, Amazon, WooCommerce, Trustpilot, Booking.com, AliExpress, Tripadvisor, and Fluent Forms.
+ * **Fetch from Multiple Platforms:** Connect Google Business Profile, Facebook, Yelp, Airbnb, WooCommerce, Trustpilot, Booking.com, AliExpress, Tripadvisor, and Fluent Forms.
  * **Display Beautifully:** Choose from different Templates (like Grid, Slider, or Masonry) to control the layout and match your website's design.
  * **Manage Your Reviews:** You have full control.
 You can filter reviews by rating, choose to include or exclude specific reviews, and manually approve submissions.
 You can also add your own **Custom Reviews** or testimonials.